commenthol/configg/doc/documentation.md

 ### SUPPRESS_NO_CONFIG_WARNING

-Surrpresses the Warning if no configuration dir as given by `NODE_CONFIG_DIR` is found.
+Suppresses the warning, if no configuration dir as given by `NODE_CONFIG_DIR`, is found.
+Has no effect in `NODE_CONFIG_STRICT_MODE`.

+### NODE_DEBUG=config

+If `NODE_DEBUG=config` is set then each time "configg" is required the returned config object will be printed to console.

+This env-settings allows you to quickly check which config gets loaded for each module.

 ### NODE_CONFIG_STRICT_MODE

-TODO
+When strict mode is enabled (`NODE_CONFIG_STRICT_MODE=Y`), the following conditions must be true or an exception will thrown at
+require:

+* The `NODE_CONFIG_DIR` must be explicitely set.

+* If `NODE_ENV` is set, there must be an explicit config file matching `NODE_ENV`.

+* If `NODE_APP_INSTANCE` is set, there must be an explicit config file matching `NODE_APP_INSTANCE`.

+* If `NODE_CONFIG_STRICT_MODE=HOSTNAME` is set, there must be an explicit config file matching `HOSTNAME`

+`NODE_ENV` must not match 'default' or 'local' to avoid ambiguity.

+Strict mode is off by default.

 ## Overwriting

-TODO
+A configuration for an app or module is primarily bound to its `./config` directory and then on the folder specified via `NODE_CONFIG_DIR` (or implicitely via `process.cwd + '/config'`).

+For each module/app at first the `./config` folder next the `package.json` file gets loaded (basic) which at second get overwritten by the files loaded from the folder given in `NODE_CONFIG_DIR` (extended).

+**Example**

+Given a sample project with one module:

+    ├── index.js
+    ├── package.json        (name=myapp)
+    ├── configdir/          (extended) for myapp and mymodule ├── config/             (basic) for myapp
+    └─┬ node_modules
+      └─┬ mymodule
+        ├── package.json    (name=mymodule)
+        ├── config/         (basic) for mymodule

+Running `node index.js --NODE_CONFIG_DIR=./configdir` first loads the config files from `configdir`.
+Then the config for "myapp" would get loaded from `config`.
+For `myapp` now `config` gets overwritten by `configdir`.

+For `mymodule` the files in folder `node_modules/mymodule/config` get overwritten by `configdir`.

+This means that independently of the depth of the "node_modules" depth a "basic" config of a module can only get overwritten by the "extended" one specified in `NODE_CONFIG_DIR`.

 ## Configuration files

-All configuration files need to be stored in the `config/` folder which needs to be in the same folder as the `package.json` of your module or project.
+All basic configuration files need to be stored in the `config/` folder which needs to be in the same folder as the `package.json` of your module or project.

     ├── package.json
     └─┬ config/